Skip to main content

 ProtectedComponent

-Wrap components in ProtectedComponent to only render them if the user has the required access:
+Wrap components and markup with ProtectedComponent to only render them if the user has the required warrant:

 import React from "react";